by Edwin X Berry, Ph.D., Physics

 4.2 Human carbon added to the carbon cycle

-Table 4 shows that all human emissions since 1750 have added 452 PgC of carbon to the natural carbon cycle.
-This addition is about one percent.
-This amount has increased atmospheric CO2 by less than 32 ppm.
-IPCC gets a different answer because IPCC does not allow human carbon to flow out of the atmosphere as natural carbon flows out of the atmosphere.
+Table 4 shows the result of these calculations.
+All human emissions since 1750 have added 452 PgC of carbon to the natural carbon cycle.
+This human-carbon addition is about one percent of natural carbon.
+Human carbon has increased the 2020 level of atmospheric CO2 by 31 ppm.

 - Table 4.
 The carbon-cycle model for IPCC splits shows all human CO2 emissions from 1750 to January 1, 2020, increase atmospheric CO2 by 35 ppm.
 The calculation sets inflow to zero on January 2, 2020, to see how fast human CO2 exits the atmosphere.